 What is the note-taking program?

-When no other reasonable option is available (e.g., lectures may be recorded, notes may be posted online by the instructor or on Canvas or be available from a friend), the CSD may request volunteer student note-takers from that class.
-If the volunteer note-taker applies for the job and commits to the requirements of confidentiality, quality and professionalism, they will be hired for taking notes for the duration of the semester, and will be provided with a $100 honorarium in the form of a SFU Bookstore giftcard (amount is prorated for service less than 13 weeks).
+When no other reasonable option is available (e.g., lectures may be recorded, notes may be posted online by the instructor or on Canvas or be available from a friend), the CAL may request volunteer student note-takers from that class.
+If the volunteer note-taker applies for the job and commits to the requirements of confidentiality, quality and professionalism, they will be hired for taking notes for the duration of the term, and will be provided with a $100 honorarium in the form of a SFU Bookstore giftcard (amount is prorated for service less than 13 weeks).
 A letter of recommendation is also available upon request.